griffinjmbur/griffinjmbur.github.io/_posts/2024-02-23-counting-blogpost.md

 [^Pascal]: Pascal was also a religious scholar, by the way, and one of his more famous quips (mangled a bit by Louis Althusser) serves as a good motto for learning math: "we must not misunderstand ourselves; we are as much automatic as intellectual; and hence it comes that the instrument by which conviction is attained is not demonstrated alone.
 How few things are demonstrated?
 Proofs only convince the mind.
 Custom is the source of our strongest and most believed proofs."
 In other words, practice makes perfect; drill, drill, drill.

 [^wrongturn]: Let me first point out a fact which is interesting and sometimes cited as the connection but which does *not* actually show their connection.
 This is that the binomial coefficient (obviously) supplies us with the number of ways to to a particular destination if we must go \(n\) blocks total, with \(k\) being right turns and \((n-k)\) being straight ahead (or north, or whatever; the coordinate system doesn't matter).
 Thus, if we pretend that the different numbers in the pyramid are actually lily-pads that a frog is going to hop to, then each binomial coefficient gives the number of ways to get there.
 This is all true, but it does not actually show *why* this way of seeing the Triangle has anything to do with the normal derivation with simple addition.
-This connection requires either

-# Binomial appendix
+# The uses of combination in statistics

+In probability and statistics, we often deal with distributions of variables that are hard to summarize.
+However, the binomial and multinomial coefficients allow us to directly characterize some very important probability distributions without even needing calculus.
+By the way, note that there are plenty of situations, not that directly relevant here, where we *do* use these counting techniques to work out probabilities.

-## Binomial variables
+## Binomial random variables

 A variable is *binomially distributed* if it is a count of some outcome which can be broken down into the sum of one binary or Bernoulli trial repeated many times.
 For example, the count of people in a sample who are married is the result of drawing \\(n\\) people who could each be married or not (notice that here I am using the traditional conception of an infinite population and, relatedly, one where someone's status is not considered fundamentally a constant as in the Cornfield model above).
 The count of heads in \\(n\\) flips of a fair coin is a simpler, if less interesting, example.